-X: I'd like to ask a question (Aku mau tanya).
-Y: What is it, Shorty?
+X: I'd like to ask a question (Aku mau tanya).Y: What is it, Shorty?
 (Apa, Pendek?)

 The utterance took place at the basket ball field in a school during the Sports class.
-It was May 3, 2013 at 10.30 a.m.
-The speaker was a 14-year-old female student.
+Twas May 3, 2013 at 10.30 a.m.
+The speaker was a 14-year-old fer the student.
 The addressee was also a 14-year-old female student.
-The purpose of the utterance was that the speaker responded to the question asked by the addressee, who was physically shorter than the speaker.
+The purpose of the utterance was that the speaker responded to the question asked by the addressee, who was physically shorter than the speakaer.
+The utterance was spoken when the speakaer.
 The utterance was spoken when the speaker was calling the addressee when she was playing basket ball.
 The basket ball court was very crowded.